International-Data-Spaces-Association/IDS-G/Communication/protocols/multipart/README.md

 #### 4.2.2 Creating a Processes
 The IDS Clearing House structures its logs into processes and requires that all messages are logged under a process id.
 Processes are meant to represent agreed upon data exchanges that include the storage of the contract agreement and all messages that document the data exchange.
 Processes can be created by any IDS connector with a valid DAT, who becomes the owner of the process.
 Additional owners can be defined in the parameters of the request.
 Only owners of the process may read or write log entries for the process.
+The Clearing House expects a [RequestMessage](https://github.com/International-Data-Spaces-Association/InformationModel/blob/v4.1.0/taxonomies/Message.ttl) in the header part of the multipart message.

 |Request method | Description |
 |---|---|